Medical School Transfers: Complete Guide

 What is the ECTS (European credits transfer system)?

-ECTS, also known as European Credit Transfer and Accumulation System, was initially designed to help ERASMUS students in their exchange programme.
+ECTS, also known as the European Credit Transfer and Accumulation System, was initially designed to help ERASMUS students in their exchange programme.
 Nowadays, it is widely used throughout Europe for Bachelor's, Master's, and Doctorate degrees.

 ECTS has three primary functionalities: